anujtanti145/FindOversharedData_SPO_and_ODFB/README.md

-Refer to the solution guide for installations & FAQS.
+Follow the steps mentioned in the Oversharing Script deployment guide for detailed instruction on usage.